dennisdobra/OpenGL-Games/Tank-Wars/README.md

 ## 🎥 Gameplay Demo
 [![Watch Gameplay](game-thumbnail.jpg)](Tank-Wars-demo.mp4)

-Click the image to watch the gameplay!
+**In order to watch the demo, click the image, then click "view raw".**